Last updated 16 November 2023

-For 2022-23, 25 of the 32 councils have removed the council tax discount for second homes while six councils have retained a 10% discount and one has a variable policy.
+For 2022-23, 25 of the 32 councils charged the standard council tax rate for second homes offering no discount, while six councils retained a 10% discount and one had a variable policy.
 All the councils with the highest proportion of second homes have removed the discount, while Orkney Islands Council has a variable policy.

 Councils must use the income received from reducing the discount anywhere between 50% and 10% for affordable housing purposes.
 Any additional income received through reducing the discount on second homes below the 10% limit is not ring-fenced.
 In 2020-21, councils received around £21m council tax income from reducing discounts on second homes.

 In Wales, councils can charge an additional amount of council tax (a ‘premium’) of up to 100% of the normal council tax on second homes.
-This will rise to a 300% maximum from April 2023.
+This rose to a 300% maximum from April 2023.

 Similar changes have been made in Wales and will be made in England (from April 2023).
 In Wales, these thresholds will be extended further from April 2023.
 To be liable for non-domestic rates, holiday lets will need to be available to let for at least 252 days, and actually let for at least 182 days, in any 12-month period.

 Buyers of additional residential properties must pay an Additional Dwelling Supplement (ADS), an extra amount on the total purchase price.

 Not everyone paying the ADS will use the property as a second home, for example, some people may buy an additional property with the sole purpose of renting it out to a tenant on a long-term basis.